-- 410 In this section, we used available pre- and post-storm observations for three historic storms (1953, 1979 and 2019) to validate the prediction capacity of the proposed meta-model against observed DEV.
-These three storms have been used in the validation of the XBeach model as well (Arcadis/Deltares, 2022).
-For these storms we extracted the storm conditions using the same methodology as used in the event definition in Section 2.3.
-The storm conditions for three different storms along with a description of the available elevation data is given in Table 2.
-The input for the ANN-based meta-model was obtained by - 415 calculating the morphological indicators of the pre-storm profiles, while the hydrodynamic indicators were obtained from the corresponding transects of interest as calculated in Athanasiou et al. (2021) (see Table 1).
+in the validation of the XBeach model as well (Arcadis-/Deltares, 2022).
+For these storms we extracted the storm conditions using the same methodology as used in the event definition in Sect.
+2.3.
+The storm conditions for three different storms along with a description of the available elevation data are given in Table 2.
+The input for the ANN-based metamodel was obtained by calculating the morphological indicators of the pre-storm profiles, while the hydrodynamic indicators were obtained from the corresponding transects of interest as calculated in Athanasiou et al. (2021) (see Table 1).